A paranormal romantic suspense short story in the Dori Orihuela paranormal mystery series

 Free Kindle Unlimited

-A brooding, atmospheric short tale of unsolved mystery and tragic love…
+A paranormal romantic suspense short tale of an unsolved mystery and tragic love read by Mary Castillo

 When we last saw Dori Orihuela in her first thrilling paranormal mystery, Lost in the Light, she received a shocking message slipped to by her high school flame, Gavin Salazar.